tsblock/Area-Trainer/README.md

 If your answer is correct, you will gain 3 points.

 If you answer any question wrong, you will not gain any points.

+==Future Plans==
+- Improve exception handling.
+- Turn Area Trainer into a fully-functional Discord bot with a global leaderboard system.
+- Make questions more "random".